 To be able to select a value from this select box you must activate the checkbox “Include Dynamic DNS service to GroupStart” in the area “Dynamic DNS” (Servers & Services) and enter your account data in one of the services offered.

 If this field is left empty or contains an

 *the web server will use one of the computer’s IP addresses to access this host.
 If you want to choose which of the IP addresses should be associated with a host, then select it from the pop up menu.

 Determine which web server will be used with your host.
-An icon next to the server name in the server list will also indicate which web server you chose.

 This will determine how your system will map host names to ip addresses.